 Porn sites feature fantasies and fetishes where consent cannot be confirmed.
 For example, sex with someone who is unconscious or sleeping—which is, by definition, rape.
 Or worse, gang rapes, sexual assault, or any act involving teens.
 And even if the performers did consent to acting out a scripted assault or rape scene, what message is that sending to the consumer, who is often less than 17 years old?
 That it’s acceptable to be aroused by someone else’s violation?

 The reality of the industry today is that many performers are forced into having sex on camera because they have been threatened, or they’ve been intimidated and coerced into saying yes.
 And again, this also happens in mainstream porn.

 Consent is not optional

 So, how do you know for sure the porn you’re watching is consensual?
 Well, the fact is, you can’t.

 And let us never forget that the demand for porn is directly linked to the demand for sex trafficking, and at home, consumers have no way of knowing for sure what they’re watching, where it came from, and who consented to what.

-This is why we need to stop the demand for sex trafficking, learn the dark truths about pornography, and be clear about consent in all relationships.
+This is why we need to stop the demand for sex trafficking, learn the facts about pornography, and be clear about consent in all relationships.
 As we talk about sexual assault in current events, and more perpetrators’ names keep coming out, don’t forget about the perpetration in porn that’s consumed every day.